GUIDE Program

 HOME VISITS

-CMS requires GUIDE enrollees to have a in-home visit in cases of moderate or high complexity dementia and a telemedicine home visit for low complexity patients.
-A home visit is required for some patients within the program who meet criteria determined by Medicare.
+CMS requires GUIDE enrollees to have a one-time home visit in cases of moderate or high complexity dementia.
 A home visit helps ensure that you and your caregiver get additional support and evaluate if any safety measures are recommended.
+At this time, our social worker, Sue Cheek, will get to know the patient as well as the caregivers, assess the need for resources, and establish a plan of care.

 During the home visit, we assess: